The Paycheque That Buys the Market

 And when a large pipe changes, the room changes with it.

-Why this matters now is that three quiet supports have started to shift at the same time.
+Three quiet supports have started to shift at the same time.
 The Super Guarantee has reached its legislated ceiling of 12 per cent, so contribution growth now depends far more on wages and employment than on policy ratchets.
 White-collar employment growth has softened, and professional-services wage growth has cooled at the margin.
 Meanwhile the AI platforms that sit at the top of the index are pulling more weight, literally, inside benchmark-aware portfolios.
-None of this is a crash signal.
-It is a mechanism becoming visible moment.

 This is where AI enters the story.
 Not as a sector you pick, or a slogan you fear, but as a force operating simultaneously on both ends of the chain.
 From below, it threatens the wage income that feeds the file.
 From above, it concentrates the index that the file ultimately purchases.
 These are not separate arguments that happen to share a subject.
 They are two expressions of the same underlying transfer: economic value migrating from the broad labour income of the knowledge-work class to the narrow capital income of the platforms doing the displacing.